California moves toward phasing out gas-fueled vehicles - KESQ

 “Automakers could have significant difficulties meeting this target given elements outside of the control of the industry,” she said.

-The switch from gas to electric cars will drastically reduce emissions and air pollutants but the transition will be painful for the state’s oil industry.
+The switch from gas to electric cars will drastically reduce emissions and air pollutants.
+Transportation is the single largest source of emissions in the state, accounting for about 40% of the state’s greenhouse gas emissions.
+But the transition will be painful for the state’s oil industry.
 California remains the seventh-largest oil-producing U.S. state, though its output is falling as it pushes forward with climate goals.

 California shouldn’t wrap its entire transportation strategy around a vehicle market powered by electricity, said Tanya DeRivi, vice president for climate policy with the Western States Petroleum Association, an oil industry group.